 The Recovery Village provides guidance, support and training for families looking to heal relationships affected by the destructive force of addiction.

 Addiction inflicts damage to relationships with family and loved ones.
-It creates ruptures in trust and communication and can contribute to emotional instability, financial difficulties and lack of safety.
+It ruptures trust and communication and can contribute to emotional instability, financial difficulties and lack of safety.

 Repairing fractured family connections is a central goal of drug and alcohol rehabilitation.
 During treatment, rehabilitation facilities use family programs to give families and loved ones the opportunity to find healthy ways to support a person whose addiction may have caused them pain and suffering.
-Clients gain full awareness of the extent of the damage addiction has created in these relationships, and family members get to understand some of the common roles they may have played in the progression of addiction.
-Through family programs and family therapy, all parties are given a chance to feel heard, to hear others and appropriately interpret and understand their feelings.
-The knowledge gleaned from this rewarding process provides clients and families with essential insights as they work to make meaningful amends and move forward from active addiction.
+Patients gain full awareness of the extent of addiction’s damage in these relationships, and family members get to understand some of the common roles they may have played in the progression of addiction.
+Family programs and therapy allow all parties to feel heard, listen to others and appropriately interpret and understand their feelings.
+The knowledge gleaned from this rewarding process provides patients and families with essential insights as they work to make meaningful amends and move forward from active addiction.

 Family Roles in Addiction